ivelidepaula/Full-Stack-Nanodegree/README.md

 # Udacity-Full-Stack-Nanodegree
-This is a collection of the projects submitted to Udacity in order to get my Full Stack Web Developer Nanodegree certification.
+This is going to be updated soon. :D